Mini Hatch: Third generation (F55/56/57; 2013)

 The 3-door Mini with an automatic transmission will reach 0–60 mph in 7.3 seconds for the 1.5L 3-cylinder petrol model and in 6.4 seconds with the 2.0L 4-cylinder petrol engine.

 The Cooper S soon was joined by the higher performing John Cooper Works model in 2015.

 In 2018, the Life Cycle Impulse (LCI), the 6-speed Steptronic torque-converter were replaced by a 7-speed dual-clutch transmission in all models but the Cooper SD and JCW, with the latter now fitted with an 8-speed Steptronic auto.
 These changes allow for improved efficiency and better emissions test results in the WLTP cycle, as well as marginally improved performance.

 A battery-electric version, the Mini Electric (aka Cooper SE), was launched in 2020.

-In 2022, the second Life Cycle Impulse (LCI) was revealed.
-The model receives an updated front and rear, and an updated interior.

-In 2023, the third Life Cycle Impulse (LCI) is expected to be revealed.
+In 2021, the second Life Cycle Impulse (LCI) was released.
+The model received both optical and technical updates.
+The front and rear bumpers were redesigned, union jack taillights now came as standard as well as LED headlights.
+The interior updates are limited to a new steering wheel design and additional ambient lighting under dashboard trim pieces and in the door trims.
+The petrol-powered cars are fitted with a particle filter which led to a 10 horsepower decrease in power output for the B48-powered Cooper S.